Everyone has the right to work in an environment where they are treated with respect.

-ParentPay Group consists of three UK operating companies: ParentPay Ltd; Nimbl Ltd, ESS Ltd, each of which sits under our group parent company ParentPay (Holdings) Ltd. In addition, we have operating companies in the Netherlands and in Germany, with the group employing a total of approximately 900 staff.
+ParentPay Group consists of including UK operating companies: ParentPay Ltd; Nimbl Ltd; Just Education Ltd; Just Education Recruitment Ltd; and Education Software Solutions Ltd, each of which sits under our group parent company ParentPay (Holdings) Ltd. In addition, we have operating companies in the Netherlands and in Germany, with the group employing a total of approximately 300 staff across Europe.

 ParentPay Group’s policy is to conduct all of our business in an honest and ethical manner, and to comply with all applicable legislation.
 We strive to ensure that there is neither modern slavery nor human trafficking in our supply chain or in any part of our business.

 Our internal and external policies and procedures reflect our commitment to these objectives and to enforcing appropriate systems and controls which aim for a zero-tolerance approach to anti-slavery and human trafficking laws.